mnr/writing-wip/kwak-anthology.md

 "Yes, I do know that."
 The fire inspector stood and crossed his arms.
 Araci flashed on the argument between his bird and vacuum - it was like the same two characters all over again.
 "This was not a normal fire - lots of propane accelerant.
 The tank valve was opened, then lit."

 Reaching down to the tank, he unscrewed a small black device and placed it in an evidence bag.
-"This gizmo is a bluetooth valve.
+"This gizmo is a Bluetooth valve.
 Costs about five dollars, easy to get for appliance repair, but you don't see them very often.
 Allows computers to control the flow of gas, they are in every one of the newer gas ovens."

 He handed it to Araci.
 "Assuming you have an open flame to light the gas, you could create an impressive fire in just a little time, and from a respectable distance."